decred/dcrlnd/README.md

 ## Installation

 Knowledgeable users may use the [quickstart guide](/docs/QUICKSTART.md).

 For more detailed instructions, please see [the installation instructions](docs/INSTALL.md).

+The [operation modes](docs/operation_modes.md) document lists how `dcrlnd` may connect to the Decred network to run its operations.

 And a sample config file with annotated options is [also available here](sample-dcrlnd.conf).

 ## Quick Simnet Network